basnijholt/nijho.lt/content/post/setting-up-macos/index.md

 #### Zoom 📹🔗
 A popular video conferencing tool for virtual meetings, webinars, and collaboration.
 * Install with `brew install --cask zoom`

+* * *

+## 2. Increase `sudo` Password Timeout

+To increase the sudo password timeout, follow the instructions provided in this [StackExchange answer](https://apple.stackexchange.com/a/51763).

 ### 4. Development